ambapisystem/ambapisystem.github.io/README.md

-# ambapisystem.github.io
-This page is intended to help PI System Administrators to monitor the pi data acquisition quality in the PI system.
+This page is intended to support the PI System Administrators in their daily task in regard of monitoring and observation of data acquisition quality of their current PI System.
-Mamy 16-mar-2022
+Mamy A. (16-Mar-2022)